PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ## IEEE Standard for Floating-Point Arithmetic

-The above scientific notation uses the decimal system, but as discussed earlier computers operate in binary.
-We must therefore look at a binary equivalent of scientific notation for representing a number:
+The above scientific notation uses the decimal system, but as discussed earlier computers operate using binary switches known as bits.
+We must therefore look at a binary equivalent of scientific notation to representing a floating point number.

+Floating point arithmetic is essentially a binary representation of scientific notation using the base 2 system opposed to the base 10 system.

+IEEE 754 half-precision binary floating-point format: binary16

+This section does not cite any sources.
+Please help improve this section by adding citations to reliable sources.
+Unsourced material may be challenged and removed.
+Find sources: "Half-precision floating-point" – news · newspapers · books · scholar · JSTOR (January 2021) (Learn how and when to remove this template message)
+The IEEE 754 standard[9] specifies a binary16 as having the following format:

+Sign bit: 1 bit
+Exponent width: 5 bits
+Significand precision: 11 bits (10 explicitly stored)